Beshr29503/Planet-Renewed/Task 6.1/README.md

 - Multiply `yaw_angle_prev` by change in time to obtain Yaw Angle in degrees.
 - Update `yaw_angle_new` and increment it by `yaw_angle_prev` to perform integration.
 - Display the Yaw angle on the Serial Monitor using `Serial.print` and `Serial.println`.
+- Apply Delay by 100 milliseconds before repeating the loop.
 ```
 void loop() {
   // Updating Time